wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

         }
     ];

-  CentOS 6 and Red Hat 6 come with Python 2.6, you can install Python 2.7 in parallel, thus maintaining the older version:
+  CentOS 6 and Red Hat 6 come with Python 2.6, however, you can install Python 2.7 in parallel to maintain the older version(s):

   a) For CentOS 6: